toxicking-techguru/education-and-cv/README.md

 Projects:

-   all projects are in below repositories.
+   some projects are in below repositories more to be added.

    https://github.com/toxicking-techguru?tab=repositories